RyoTune/tlumach-net/docs/articles/placeholders.md

 Since version 1.1, you can bind XAML controls to units with placeholders, but you need to take extra steps to provide actual data for the placeholders in such units.
 Read the details in the [corresponding section of this documentation](strings.md#TemplatesInXAML).

+Dependency Injection classes fully support placeholders, however, you can pass only the list of objects to the .NET interfaces, which limits the ability to process named placeholders.

 ### TextFormat and text processing modes

 When determining whether something in curly braces is a placeholder, Tlumach makes use of the static `TextProcessingMode` property of the parser class.